nirali112/nirali112/README.md

 🌱 Currently deepening my expertise in **Python, backend development** and **Cloud Identity Systems**, focusing on creating scalable and secure solutions.

-👯 Open to collaborating on **open-source projects** or innovative ideas in web development, algorithms, and automation.
+👯 Open to collaborating on **open-source projects** or innovative ideas in web development, software development, and automation.

+🔍 Actively seeking full-time job opportunities in **software development, web development, backend systems, and cloud-based solutions.**

 📫 Reach me at **niralimehta997@gmail.com** or connect on [LinkedIn](https://www.linkedin.com/in/niralimehta01/).